Sorry, you need to enable JavaScript to visit this website.

 Dates

-The dates for the 2023 online NPPF exams are:
+The dates for the 2025 online NPPF exams are as follows.

-• NPPF sergeants’ examination – Tuesday 14 to Thursday 16 March, between 8am and 8pm each day
+- March sergeants’ examination – Tuesday 18 to Thursday 20 March, between 8am and 8pm each day.

-• NPPF inspectors’ examination – Tuesday 9 to Thursday 11 May, between 8am and 8pm each day
+- May inspectors’ examination – Tuesday 13 to Thursday 15 May, between 8am and 8pm each day.

-• NPPF sergeants’ examination – Tuesday 3 to Thursday 5 October, between 8am and 8pm each day
+- October sergeants’ examination – Tuesday 14 to Thursday 16 October, between 8am and 8pm each day.

-• NPPF inspectors’ examination – Tuesday 7 to Thursday 9 November, between 8am and 8pm each day
+- November inspectors’ examination – Tuesday 11 to Thursday 13 November, between 8am and 8pm each day.

-All four exams will be held over three days to enable us to provide a responsive and timely service for the higher volume of candidates taking this exam.
-We will work with forces to assign candidates to specific days and you will be asked to take the exam on the day assigned to your force.
-Your force examinations officer will advise you on which date this will be.
+All four exams are held over three days to enable us to provide a responsive and timely service for the higher volume of candidates taking this exam.

-If you cannot take the exam on the day assigned, there is flexibility to sit on another day, as long as it is within the official exam period.
-In this instance, your and force will need to advise us accordingly.
+There is flexibility to sit the exam on any day within the official exam period of each exam.
+The College of Policing will provide more information to forces regarding this.
 There is no facility to offer alternative times or dates for candidates to sit the exams outside of the above dates and times.

 Eligibility

-• demonstrated competence in their current rank through their performance and development review (PDR), their student officer learning and assessment portfolio (SOLAP) or an acceptable equivalent
+- demonstrated competence in their current rank through their professional development review (PDR), their student officer learning and assessment portfolio (SOLAP) or an acceptable equivalent

-• met the specific eligibility criteria for that exam as detailed below
+- met the specific eligibility criteria for that exam as detailed in the following

 Sergeants’ specific eligibility criteria

-Admission to the NPPF Step two legal examination to the rank of sergeant is restricted to regular constables (those appointed to office of regular constable) who, by the date of the NPPF Step two legal examination, will have:
+Admission to the NPPF step two legal examination to the rank of sergeant is restricted to regular constables (those appointed to the office of regular constable) who, by the date of the NPPF step two legal examination, have:

 Inspectors’ specific eligibility criteria